Many insects belonging to the order the Orthoptera can be readily identified

 growth stages of nymphs.

 The final moult into the adult stage is known as fledging, when the locust develops fully formed flying wings.
-The young adults of most species take a few weeks to become sexually mature.
+It takes a few weeks before the young adults of most species lay eggs.

-Green vegetation is necessary for nymphal and adult survival, adult migration and egg development.
-Synchronised egg laying usually follows rainfall.
+Green vegetation is necessary for nymph and adult survival, adult migration and egg development.

 How long it takes for a locust to reach maturity depends on the species, habitat conditions and temperature.
 Nymphs and adults are able regulate their body temperature by basking in the sun or moving to shade.